eldh/statext/README.md

 Statext tries to provide a state management solution that feels lightweight and doesn't stray too far from the react way of doing things.
 It is primarily meant to used in smaller apps, or as a compliment to frameworks like apollo.

 # How?
 Statext is really just a thin layer of hacks on top of React's context feature.
+This also means it's tiny (1kb).

 ## API
 Wrap your component with the `withSharedState` higher-order component.
 Then use `setState` in your component just as you normally would in React.